laubzega/tiny_printf_6502/README.md

 Additionally, if macro ```PRINTF_INIT``` is defined, it will be executed at the start of ```_printf```.
 It could come handy if you need some values to be initialized at the start of every call.
 Again, see example2/ for a practical application.

 ## Seems cool, how do I use it?

 * Make sure that your linker config has CODE, ZEROPAGE, DATA and RODATA segments.
 * Define PRINTF_OUTPUT_CHAR macro and make it visible in tiny_printf.s
 * Optionally define PRINTF_INIT
 * Make your code include tiny_printf.i (for macros)
-* Adjust configuration options in tiny_printf.s (unless you need want everything, which is the default)
+* Adjust configuration options in tiny_printf.s (unless you want everything, which is the default)
 * Assemble tiny_printf.s and link it with your code.
 No point making it into a library, it's just one function.
 * Commence printfing.
-All your printf calls should be done from CODE segment.
+All your printf calls should be done from the CODE segment.

 As usual, included examples are your best friends.
-Refer to them for build setup, macro definitions and usage examples.
+Refer to them for build setup, macro definitions, and usage examples.

-### Is it like full printf, with floats, and precision, and a pony?
+## Is it like full printf, with floats, and precision, and a pony?

-Not really, but the list of supported format specifiers is quite comprehensive:
+Not really, but the list of supported format specifiers is quite extensive:

 * %d - decimal numbers
 * %x - hexadecimal numbers (%X - also uppercase)